Log1x/acf-composer/README.md

 ```

 Out of the box, the Example widget is ready to go and should appear in the backend.

+#### Block Widgets

+With WordPress 5.8, Blocks can now be used as widgets making the feature above somewhat deprecated as you would just make a block instead.

+If you are on the latest WordPress and would like to use the classic widget functionality from ACF Composer, you will need to [opt-out of the widget block editor](https://developer.wordpress.org/block-editor/how-to-guides/widgets/opting-out/).

 ### Generating an Options Page